Nutrasource Blog

 As a result, the potential claims for dietary supplements and NHPs vary significantly with most dietary supplements carrying structure/function claims and NHPs ranging from low- to high-risk health claims.

-Given the complexity and nuances between jurisdictions, Nutrasource’s regulatory experts will help you understand how to approach claims substantiation and apply these best practices to both product types.
+Given the complexity and nuances between jurisdictions, SGS Nutrasource’s regulatory experts will help you understand how to approach claims substantiation and apply these best practices to both product types.

 Label Claims for Dietary Supplements – in US and Canada